ka0n/jormanager-dashboard-website/README.md

 ### COPYRIGHT:

-MIT License
+* MIT License
-Please fork, update & fix as you feel necessary.
+* Please fork, fix & update as you feel necessary.
-Please Leave the link to JON_MADE_THIS in the footer.
+* Please leave the link to JON_MADE_THIS in the footer.

 ### DONATIONS: